DanielMomo/bees/README.md

 # planning

-- nextjs for routing, component css handling, forms, state and context management.
+- nextjs for routing, forms, state and context management.
+- emotion for component css handling.
 - lint for code quality.